March 22, 1993: Apple launches the PowerCD, the first device from the company that doesn’t require a computer to work.

 Still, Apple added a few neat touches that made the PowerCD memorable.
 If plugged into a Mac via SCSI, the device worked as a peripheral to provide an external CD-ROM drive.
 At a time when not all Macs came with CD drives, the device provided an easy option for upgrading a Mac’s functionality.

-Sadly, like so many of the aforementioned great products, PowerCD failed to catch on with consumers.
-It wound up being the only product released by the Apple design subgroup, Mac Like Things, which was established following the launch of the Newton.
-Apple discontinued the PowerCD got just a few years after the device’s launch.
+Sadly, like so many of the aforementioned great Apple products from the ’90s, PowerCD failed to catch on with consumers.
+It wound up being the only product released by the Apple design subgroup, Mac Like Things, which Cupertino established following the launch of the Newton.
+Apple discontinued the PowerCD just a few years after the device’s launch.

 The photos of the PowerCD were kindly provided by Jonathan Zufi, whose book, Iconic: A Photographic Tribute to Apple Innovation, is available on Amazon.